sepstian/intro-git/Readme.md

 # Section 1
 Git merupakan tool untuk membantu melakukan management projrct directory. ber
 ## Section 1.A
-Use command git init to activade git in your directory whwhwgi
+Use command git init to activade git in your directorgitykksksk whwhwgi
 ### Section 1.A.1